fjacquelinegomez/fjacquelinegomez/README.md

 ## Hi there, I'm Fernanda (she/her) 👋

-I am curently a freshmen in college from Long Beach, California interested in software devleopment and cybersecurity!
+I am curently a sophomore in college from Long Beach, California interested in software devleopment and cybersecurity!

 My passion from STEM originates from time in the engineering pathway at my high school where I took various engineering classes, including Principles of Engineering, Introduction to Aerospace Engineering from the Project Lead The Way curriculum.

-I took Introduction to Computer Science: C++ and I am currently taking Introduction to Java.
+I took Introduction to Computer Science: C++ and Introduction to Java.

 Some of my projects that you can find on here include: